Financial-Times/origami/README.md

 1. Search `o-ft-forms` and replace with `o-forms`
 2. Search `oFtForms` and replace with `oForms`
+2. Search templates `o-forms-error-wrapper` and replace with `o-forms-wrapper o-forms-wrapper--error`
 3. Sections `<fieldset class="o-ft-forms__section">` have to be styled at a product level.
 See [these styles](https://github.com/Financial-Times/o-forms/blob/e62a11f5947140f2fabccf1046e54e463adbd6ea/src/scss/fieldsets.scss) to re-implement them in your application.

 ### 2. Web fonts and icons